Weddington, Warwickshire: Transport and facilities

 Weddington is now a suburb of Nuneaton with two local primary schools, Weddington Primary School and the new Lower Farm Academy on the newly built estate and secondary school, Higham Lane School.
 The A444 runs through the parish where it is called Weddington Road; further out of Nuneaton, it is Weddington Lane.

 There is a stretch of greenbelt bordering Weddington which is called Sandon Fields, known locally as Weddington or Weddy Meadows.
 The field has a sports pavilion, football pitches and the Cleaver Gardens flats.
 There is a second field, which is a narrow strip with a children's park, running south of Weddington to St. Nicolas Park; this is called Coronation Walk and known locally as Brookie Fields.
-Weddington in generally considered as the most prosperous area of Nuneaton.